Kakuma: Education

 The education coverage is: pre-primary 25%, primary education 65%, secondary education 2%.
 In 2014 there were: 7 pre-schools, 21 primary schools, 4 secondary schools (2 high schools and 2 technical colleges, where the Kenyan curriculum and Arabic courses are taught), numerous vocational training and other courses.

 Cultural/traditional practices do not favour girl's education.
-Girls only represent 20% of pupils in primary and secondary schools (forced and early marriage plays important role).
-Some parents refused daughters school because they could learn about family planning and contraception and other ways of critical thinking.
-However girls are more willing to partake in learning because education is a means to free themselves from family oppression.
-There is a rule requiring boys and girls to eat together at school.
-This has encouraged the coeducational idea, in sharp contrast to traditional practice, particularly for the Sudanese.
+Girls only represent 20% of pupils in primary and secondary schools, due to the prevalence of forced and early marriages.
+Some parents deny their daughters schooling due to fears they could learn about family planning, contraception and critical thinking skills.
+However, the girls themselves are partial to education, as they see it as a means to free themselves from familial oppression.
+There is a rule requiring boys and girls to eat together at school, which has encouraged the coeducational idea, in sharp contrast to traditional practice, particularly for the Sudanese.

-There are exclusive girls boarding school that give girls space to focus on learning.
-Angelina Jolie is a primary (boarding) school located far from the residences.
-It reduces distraction as well as decrease the number of drop-outs due to early pregnancy.
-Also, Morneau Shepell high school was built in 2013 as a boarding school girls from the camp.
-Just like Angelina Jolie, Morneau Shepell created space to focus on education only.
-Once these girls graduate, depending in performance, there is a chance to study at University of Toronto (Canada).
+There are boarding schools dedicated solely to give girls a space to focus on learning.
+Angelina Jolie Girls Primary School, is an example of one, located far from the residences, which has helped reduce the number of girls dropping out due to pregnancy.
+Another example is Morneau Shepell High School, which was built in 2013, created to give girls the ability to solely focus on education.
+Depending on their performance, they are offered a chance to study at the University of Toronto after they graduate.
 These two schools show the support for girls education from all around the world.

 Congestion in schools, dilapidated and underresourced facilities, and a lack of trained teachers.
-Some pupils have to walk up to 10 kilometres to school (and the same way back).
-In 2003 Kakuma Distance Learning Centre offered 29 students the possibility to take academic courses with the University of South Africa.
+Some pupils have to walk up to 10 kilometres to school (one way).
+In 2003, the Kakuma Distance Learning Centre offered 29 students the possibility to take academic courses with the University of South Africa.

 As a form of entrepreneurship, refugees started schools and training centres for language and vocational skills, sometimes with Kenyan teachers or volunteers from the camp.
-'Instant Network Schools': eLearning project was launched in a secondary school and a community library in 2015.
-It is a mobile solution that allow for interactive classes using mobile educational content.
+The Instant Network Schools eLearning project was launched in a secondary school and a community library in 2015, which is a mobile solution that allows for interactive classes using mobile educational content.